jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 z = \frac{x - \mu}{\sigma}
 $$

-which during the training, we use the mean and varianace computed from the current mini-batch samples.
+which during the training, we use the mean and variance computed from the current mini-batch samples.
 We then feed the output to a linear equation with the trainable scalar values $$ \gamma $$ and $$ \beta$$ (1 pair for each normalized layer).

 $$
 out = \gamma z + \beta